ConorWilliams/libfork/BUILDING.md

 ### Git hooks

-If you have set up the above developer presets and enabled the `BUILD_TOOLS` option then you may want to use the provided git-hook to check your commits before pushing to CI.
+If you have set up the above developer presets then you may want to use the provided git-hook to check your commits before pushing to CI.
 To do this run the following command from the project root:

 ```sh
 cp git-hooks/pre-push .git/hooks/pre-push; chmod 700 .git/hooks/pre-push